bitcraze/bitcraze-website/readme.md

 The content is written in markdown and html and the intention is to make it as easy as possible to modify the code.
-There is an integrated development and test environment based on Docker to reduce the amount of software required.
+There is an integrated development and test environment based on Docker to decrease the amount of software required.

 1. Clone this repository